 Mamavation’s Investigation on Salmon Brands

 This investigation was very difficult to do.
 We ended up looking at known trends in fishing practices in certain areas of the world and overlapped that with where the seafood was coming from with each brand.
 Brands that had less information available to consumers got a lower rating.
 Brands were also marked down for including less than desirable ingredients, misrepresenting any factual claims about the product, not responding to consumer inquiries, & not containing any 3rd party certifications.
+We looked at fresh salmon & frozen salmon from the supermarket.
+Any brand can be put into the freezer, and later thaw and put into the refrigerator for short storage.

 Not Our Favorite Salmon Brands